-Wind is mainly the outcome of a thermodynamic principle and of the Coriolis effect due to the counterclockwise rotation of the earth.
+Wind is mainly the outcome of a thermodynamic principle and the Coriolis effect due to the counterclockwise rotation of the earth.
 Warm air around the equator is lifted, which creates a suction effect for air masses coming from higher (or lower) latitudes.
-The high altitude air mass move either north or south until their temperature is low enough for them to “sink” and start to converge towards the equator.
-As these air masses move, the Coriolis effect shift their direction.
-The outcome is a system of circulation known as a “cell”; three of which are between the equator and the North Pole and three other towards the South Pole.
-The most significant is the Hadley Cell from which the “Trade Winds” are the outcome.
+The high-altitude air mass moves either north or south until its temperature is low enough for them to “sink” and start to converge toward the equator.
+As these air masses move, the Coriolis effect shifts their direction.
+The outcome is a system of circulation known as a “cell”; three of which are between the equator and the North Pole and three others towards the South Pole.
+The most significant is the Hadley Cell, from which the “Trade Winds” are the outcome.